fieldtrip/website/example/fittemplate.md

 ## Download

-These approaches will be demonstrated using the same dataset, which you can find on the [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).
+These approaches will be demonstrated using the same dataset, which you can find on the [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).
 More information on this dataset can be found [here](/tutorial/epilepsy/).

 ## Loading the data